May 31, 2022

 Why is it important?

 It is usual for the liver to contain a small amount of fat.
 However, excessive deposition of fat in the liver could be harmful.
 NAFLD occurs when unhealthy fat deposition occurs in normal liver cells called hepatocytes.
 The fat accumulation can cause liver damage resembling the damage caused by alcohol.
-It can also happen in the people who do not drink (hence the name non-alcoholic fatty liver disease).
+It can also happen in people who do not drink (hence the name non-alcoholic fatty liver disease).
 NAFLD can lead to advanced liver diseases like cirrhosis and liver cancer.
 This disease is commonly noticeable in people with diabetes, high cholesterol, obesity, and high blood pressure (metabolic syndrome).
 It can also occur in patients who have associated diseases like Hepatitis B and C and are at higher risk of developing permanent liver damage in the form of cirrhosis.

 Lifestyle choices such as unhealthy diet and sedentary behavior have a significant role.
 Foods rich in high carbs and fructose content, such as carbonated drinks, processed fruit juices, or a diet rich in saturated fats, can also put a person at higher risk of developing NAFLD.